TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbailingoutfrombackupothernodemarkerexists.md

 # Error UserErrorBailingOutFromBackupOtherNodeMarkerExists

 <!--issueDescription-->
-We have identified that your databases is a part of Always on Availability Group, Backup was successfull on one of the node from the same Availability Group.
+We have identified that your databases is a part of Always on Availability Group, Backup was successful on one of the node from the same Availability Group.
 <!--/issueDescription-->

 ## **Recommended Steps**